Mwea National Reserve

 Best months to visit mwea national reserve.

-Best time to visit the reserve is the dry season which is the best for viewing the wildlife from July to March.
-April June is the rainy season with muddy trails and more challenges for seeing the animals.
-Visitors can watch the migration unfold during July and August and operating Hours include from 06:00 am to 06:00 pm daily.
+Best time to visit the reserve is during the dry season, which is also the best time for viewing the wildlife, from July to March.
+April to June is the rainy season with muddy trails and more challenges for seeing the animals.
+Visitors can watch the migration unfold during July and August and operating hours include from 06:00 am to 06:00 pm daily.